autc04/Retro68/README.md

 - added `#pragma parameter` to specify custom register calling conventions
 - added support for the `= { 0x1234 }` syntax for inline machine code.

+PowerPC specific:
+- New flag -carbon that makes gcc link with `-lCarbonLib` instead of `-lInterfaceLib`

 ### newlib

 Standard C library.
 Currently unmodified.
 The missing platform-dependent